kevinhutton/build-at-scale-docs/source/kubernetes-install.rst

 		 >ssh-keygen -t rsa

-	iv) Copy the generated key to other hosts using ssh-copyid
+	iv) Copy the generated key to other hosts using ssh-copy-id

 	.. code-block:: shell